Will the Timberwolves cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Timberwolves vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Minnesota Timberwolves (6-2) are 1.5-point underdogs as they attempt to extend a five-game winning streak when they visit the Golden State Warriors (6-4) on Sunday, November 12, 2023 at Chase Center.
-The contest airs at 8:30 PM ET on NBCS-BA and BSN.
-The matchup has an over/under of 222.5.
+The Golden State Warriors (6-5) are favored (-2.5) to stop a three-game losing streak when they host the Minnesota Timberwolves (7-2) at 10:00 PM ET on Tuesday, November 14, 2023 at Chase Center.
+The matchup airs on NBCS-BA and BSN.
+The matchup's over/under is set at 221.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!